pjcozzi/Articles/CIS565/GitHubRepo/README.md

 ![](Figures/raydebug1.png)
 ![](Figures/raydebug2.png)

-For a deferred shader, it is insightful to show each g-buffer like, for example, the depth and normal buffers in Cheng's deferred shader:
+For a deferred shader, it is insightful to show each texture in the g-buffer like, for example, the depth and normal buffers in Cheng's deferred shader:

 ![](Figures/deferreddebug0.jpg)
 ![](Figures/deferreddebug1.jpg)